dulibrarytech/oclc-reclamation/README.md

 ### Background

-Objective: To create Python scripts to reconcile a library's local holdings in Ex Libris Alma with OCLC's WorldCat database.
+Python scripts to reconcile a library's local holdings in Ex Libris Alma with OCLC's WorldCat database.

 The current test script (`alma-api-test.py`) takes an Excel file (`alma-test.xlsx`) and, for each row, adds the corresponding OCLC Number to the